ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A digital signature over the state content tied to a public key associated with the BPI Subject committing the state

 #### **[R194]**
-An "Update State" operation MUST satisfy the following conditions to be valid
+An "Update State" operation MUST satisfy the following conditions to be valid:
 * The submitted state object is conformant with the target IVSM's defined State Synchronization and Advancement Predicate
 * The submitted predicate unique identifier matches the predicate identifier the target IVSM is based on
 * The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the target IVSM
 * The cryptographic proof of correctness of the last joint state submitted matches the cryptographic proof of correctness of the last joint state on the target IVSM
-* The digital signature over the state content is valid
+* The digital signature over the state content is valid:
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the target IVSM for that BPI Subject